grauds/clematis.doc/docs/web-applications/serving-data/serving-data.md

 they are [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and [Spring Data REST](https://spring.io/projects/spring-data-rest).
 Also, the third starter is responsible for [Spring Web Application](https://docs.spring.io/spring-boot/reference/web/servlet.html) with embedded servlet container and additional REST capabilities.
-This layer is used to work with DTO.
+The latter is used for the cases then business domain logic with several repositories has to be implemented.

 ## Configuring CORS